orlambda/PPP3/NOTES.md

 - 12 Class Design/12 Ex 01 Smiley/Smiley.h
 - PPP_support/CLion template for main cpp.txt

+## Are these necessary?
+.vcxproj
+.sln
+These are present in some projects and missing in others.
+They are curently marked in .gitignore.

 ## Exercises to come back to
 ### §10
 (12)